davidmertenjones/ist-303-team-kanto-project/README.md

-# How to run the application
+# Steps to run the application
 ## Environment to run the application
 *	python 3.13.5
 *	pip 25.1